mi6/ic-ui-kit/CHECKLIST.md

 If you have added a new feature, or fixed a bug, you might want to add tests to ensure nothing affects this new behaviour in the future.

 For information on writing unit tests, we have a [testing guide](TESTING.md) available.
+The coverage of unit tests should always be over 80%.

 Visual regression tests are added using the `compareSnapshot` command in Cypress.
+Where a component has resize behaviour and displays differently at breakpoints, visual tests should be added for each breakpoint with reasonable visual differences e.g. mobile breakpoint and desktop breakpoint.

 ### Visual testing against Figma component specification completed

 To ensure that any changes you've made match up with the original designs, you should always check the Figma file for if there are any visual differences.

+To test this, you should check for:

+- Padding
+- Margins
+- Colours
+- Hover states
+- Active states
+- Prop names
+- Figma Prototype functionality vs. implemented functionality

 ## Accessibility